danielhones/namedclips/README.md

 (load "~/.emacs.d/named-clips.el")
 ```

 Or you could put it at some other path and load that path instead.
-If you prefer a different prefix for the keybindings, set the `named-clips-keybinding-prefix` before loading the file, or call `nclip-set-keybindings` with a new prefix as the argument:
+If you prefer a different prefix for the keybindings, set the `named-clips-keybinding-prefix` variable before loading the file, or call `nclip-set-keybindings` with a new prefix as the argument:

 ```lisp
 ;; This works: